npalumbo/thm-writeups/raz0rblack.md

 steven bradley
 chamber lin
 ```
-And use different combinations of first and last names to craft a list of users
+And use different combinations of first and last names to craft a list of users (see combinator.py below)

 ```
 #!/usr/bin/env python